xhawk18/promise-cpp/Readme.md

 ### handle uncaught exceptional or rejected parameters

 The uncaught exceptional or rejected parameters are ignored by default.
-We can specify a handler function to do with the uncaught parameters --
+We can specify a handler function to do with these parameters --

 ```
 handleUncaughtException([](Defer &d) {
     d.fail([](int n, int m) {
-        //go here is the uncaught parameters match types "int n, int m".
+        //go here if the uncaught parameters match types "int n, int m".
     }).fail([](char c) {
-        //go here is the uncaught parameters match type "char c".
+        //go here if the uncaught parameters match type "char c".
     }).fail([]() {
         //go here for all other uncaught parameters.
     });